Prospective Student Questions

 To report your official test scores, you will need to have your scores sent directly by the test agency.
 We are unable to accept copies or unofficial score reports sent by applicants.

-GRE and TOEFL: You need to request that ETS (Educational Testing Services) send your GRE or TOEFL scores to Georgetown University Graduate School of Arts and Sciences (ETS Code: 5244).
+GRE and TOEFL: You need to request that ETS (Educational Testing Services) send your GRE or TOEFL scores to Georgetown University Graduate School of Arts & Sciences (ETS Code: 5244).
 You do not need to specify any departmental code.
 You may contact ETS at 1-800-473-2255 in regard to GRE scores and at 1-800-468-6335 regarding the TOEFL.
 From the time you request for your scores to be sent from ETS, it takes about a month for them to be received and then processed in the admissions office.
 Please plan ahead!

 IELTS: The IELTS is administered by Cambridge ESOL, British Council, and IDP:IELTS Australia.
 Official score reports should be sent electronically by the testing center to Georgetown University Graduate School of Arts and Sciences.